bleep1/CC128Xively-ByCamel/README.md

 5) mvn camel:run

+5a) Remeber Envi serial is 57600   so do a stty -F /dev/ttyUSB0 57600
+5b) remember if you are streaming from a named pipe instead of from /dev/ttyUSB0 then you have to cat ttyUSB0 to pipe

 6) Hey presto, see your Envi data up on Xively!!!!

 What does this show
-* I'm amazed that I used MQTT, XSLT, Logging in Log4j, a Linux serial port and Apach Camel; all without writing one line of Java.
+* I'm amazed that I used MQTT, XSLT, Logging in Log4j, a Linux serial port and Apache Camel; all without writing one line of Java.
 That makes this Apache Camel stuff pretty cool.
-*

 To do: